How to Grow and Care for Tithonia - Mexican Sunflowers

 Flowers Bloom: Summer to Fall

-Plant height: 2 to 10 feet tall, depending upon variety.
+Plant height: Two to ten feet tall, depending upon variety.

 Plant Hardiness Zones: 3 – 11